 Four of us (three guys, one girl) are put in one room, three in the other.
 We are given shorts and a shirt to change in to, instead of a robe.
 There is no locker room or privacy barriers.
 Nor New Age music playing in the background.
 Nor even four beds; only one bed and three futons on the ground.
 The handlers kind of bow at us (Japan doesn’t have a monopoly on the bow) and leave us to change and get ready.

-Just as I am about to drop trow, the door swings back open and more maids and managers run about in our room, moving around some sheets and trying to upsell the 90 minute option.
-They finally leave again.
+Just as I am about to drop trow, the door swings back open and more maids and managers run about in our room, trying to upsell the 90 minute massage option.
+We decline and they finally leave again.

 At first it’s the usual Swedish shtick, but it takes only a few minutes to discover the Chinese way is different.
 No pain, no gain.
+Tremendous force in all the wrong places.
 If I spoke Chinese I would yell out for her to stop or ease up on the pressure on my back, but I’m a simple English speaker, and my face is stuffed into the futon anyway.

 Then she starts massaging me face-up.
 She sticks her fingers in my ears as if she were digging for ear wax.
 She presses on my veins in my arm and stops blood flow to the lower half of my arm.
 She massages my head by pressuring my sinus area to the point where one friend with me said afterward, “I was worried I was going to have a concussion.”
 She takes her two thumbs and rubs them together on my hand as if she were rubbing sticks together to try to create a spark for a fire.
 As I write this, my hand feels like it has been floor-burned.

 We pay the bill, in the immortal words of Randy Moss, with straight cash.
 In China, you have no choice.
+Cash is king.